stefanrenne/ConstraintLib/README.md

 	newView1.pin([.topLayoutGuide: 0.0, .bottomLayoutGuide: 0.0, .left: 0.0, .right: 0.0]

+### Example 6: Default multiplier

+The default multiplier can only be modified in the single line creator

+	let newView1 = UIView()
+	self.view.addSubview(newView1)
+	let topConstraint = newView1.pin(.top, constant: 50.0, multiplier: 2.0)

+After initialisation, the multiplier can be modified by using the multiplier attribute

+	newView1.constraint(.top)?.multiplier = 1.5

-### Example 6: Find a NSLayoutConstraint from a view
+### Example 7: Find a NSLayoutConstraint from a view

 Constraints can be found in the following way